Enter your rug's measurement for pricingOR

-Our rug pads are safe for all hardwood floors and finishes, specifically designed to avoid common problems such floor staining & stripping on wood floors.
-All of our rug pads are made in the USA, come standard with a 20 year warranty, and ship FREE within 24 hours.
+Our pads are specifically designed to avoid common problems such as floor staining and stripping on wood floors.
+We make all our rug pads right here in the USA, each come standard with free shipping and a 20 year warranty.

 Frequently Asked Questions

 Which rug pads are not safe for hardwood floors?

 Most of the rug pads on the market are made with low quality plastics that contain toxic chemicals that can react with your wood floor finishes.
 These pads are made designed “stick” to your floors in order to keep your rugs in place.
 However, over long periods of time, the plasticizers used in these types of pads can react with the finishes on your floors – which can adhere to or permanently stain your floors.
 Most of these imported PVC pads usually don’t have a warranty and contain some type of disclaimer of some sort, removing the manufacturer of any floor damage liability.
 They often provide a short term solution a that may have long term consequences.

 This is a major concern and one of our most often asked questions, as the last thing you want to do as a homeowner is refinish or replace your hardwood floors due to rug pad damage.

 Which rug pads are best for hardwood floors?